 - your family carries a gene that increases your risk of specific bowel cancers, such as familial adenomatous polyposis (FAP) or Lynch syndrome

-- you’ve been exposed to radiation around your abdominal or pelvic region for cancer or from another radiation source
+- you’ve been exposed to radiation around your abdominal or pelvic region

 - you’ve had surgery to remove part of your colon